kryptokrona/kryptokrona-docs/docs/guides/wallets/Using-shellnet.md

 To learn more, check out [TwitchTurtle](https://twitchturtle.com)

-To learn more and tipping streamers, and getting tipped if you are one, see [the docs](https://docs.twitchturtle.com).
+To learn more about tipping streamers, and getting tipped if you are one, see [the docs](https://docs.twitchturtle.com).
 It's a very painless process and only takes a few minutes!